Reference

 This backend is available only when SpeexDSP was enabled at build time.

-Recommended for ROC_CLOCK_SYNC_PROFILE_GRADUAL and on cheap CPUs.
+Recommended for ROC_LATENCY_TUNER_PROFILE_GRADUAL and on cheap CPUs.

 enumerator ROC_RESAMPLER_BACKEND_SPEEXDEC